-The site comprises a number of different public realm space types ranging from the POS area in the redundant portion of the Daly Street road reserve, boulevard high-use roads, and small streets.
+The site comprises a number of different public realm space types ranging from the strong east-west linear park ("Greenlink"), boulevard high-use roads to local streets as detailed on the landscape masterplan (refer Figure 7).

 A cohesive approach across the public realm will consist of an urban landscape that reinforces a fluid and flowing spatial arrangement starting from the river parklands and extending this character throughout the subject land.
 The creation of smaller pockets of activity and open space will be defined by street trees, tree groups and sinuous tree lines.
 Pedestrian spaces will be sheltered by a substantial tree canopy and vehicular routes flanked by boulevard plantings.
-A unified paving design and materials for pedestrian areas will extend throughout the subject land.
+A unified paving design and materials for pedestrian areas will extend throughout the subject land extending down streets and through the central Linear Park.
 This will both unify and delineate the different pedestrian and vehicular spaces.